MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 If you question isn't answered, use the links and resources listed in [Information and support for Azure Information Protection](information-support.md).

-In addition, there are FAQs designed for end-users:
+In addition, there are FAQs designed for end users:

 - [FAQ for Azure Information Protection app for iOS and Android](../rms-client/mobile-app-faq.md)